trueos/pcbsd/src-qt5/docs/desktops.rst

 ----------------------------

 The Lumina Configuration utility, shown in Figure 6.9c, allows the user to configure every aspect of the desktop and is the recommended way to make changes.
-To launch this utility, click the :menuselection:`Desktop Preferences icon --> Desktop Appearance/Plugins` or type :command:`lumina-config` from an xterm.
+To launch this utility, click the "User" icon then :menuselection:`Desktop Preferences --> Desktop Appearance/Plugins` or, right-click the desktop and click
+:menuselection:`Settings --> Desktop`, or type :command:`lumina-config` from an xterm.

 **Figure 6.9c: Lumina Desktop Configuration**

 .. image:: images/lumina3.png

 Each of the tabs at the top configures a different area of the system, with the most frequently changed options on the left side.
 Once changes have been made, the "Save Changes" button at the bottom of the window will become active.
-This allows the user to setup multiple changes in any tabs and apply them all at the same time.
+This allows the user to setup multiple changes in any tab and apply them all at the same time.

 .. note:: if you make any changes in any of the tabs, click "Save Changes" before exiting this utility in order to save them.

 The following tabs are available:

-**Desktop:** this tab is used to change the visual appearance and functionality of the desktop on a per-screen basis.
-It can be used to add or remove the image(s) to use for the desktop's wallpaper.
+**Appearance:** this tab is used to change the visual appearance and functionality of the desktop on a per-screen basis.
+The "Wallpaper" tab can be used to add
+("+" button) or remove ("-" button) the image(s) to use for the desktop's wallpaper.
 If multiple images are selected, the "Rotate Background" button can be selected as well as a specified time interval in minutes to rotate to the next image.

-New plugins can be added using the bottom of this tab.
-Select the type of plugin from the drop-down menu then click the "+" button to immediately add it to the desktop.
+Click the "Theme" tab to change the default font, font size, theme template, color scheme, and icon pack.
+It is possible to create your own theme template or color scheme by clicking the "Edit" button next to those options and changing the settings as necessary.
+Note that the theme templates are written as Qt stylesheets, so some scripting experience may be helpful when configuring a theme.

-**Panels:** the "Panels" tab, shown in Figure 6.9d, allows the user to add, remove, and configure the desktop panel.
+**Interface:** the "Interface" tab, shown in Figure 6.9d, allows the user to add, remove, and configure panels.
+The "Desktop" tab contains settings for the default desktop panel.
+Click the "+" in the "Quick-Access Menu" section to add

+Click the "Panels" tab to
 Panels must be aligned along a screen edge, opposite screen edges in the case of two panels, and may have any width, color, or transparency.
 Use the "Location" drop-down menu to set the location of the panel and the "Size" and "Color" options to set the panel width and color.
 If you would like the panel to be hidden unless the mouse is hovered over it, check the box "Auto-hide Panel".